nz-social-investment-agency/sia_analytical_processes/output/git_version_control.md

 ```

 ### Pushing your changes to GitHub
-To push your changes through to the remote repository it helps to refer to the section called [The different working areas and repositories](#the-different-working-areas-and-repositories)
+To push your changes through to the remote repository it helps to refer to the section called [Git workflow](#git-workflow).

 For those who are familiar with other version control tools like subversion, the most common mistake is forgetting to add the files to the index.
 Make sure you add the files you want to commit before you commit the files.